Department: Campus Planning & Facilities Management - Campus Planning

 Campus Planning guides the planning and design of campus to accommodate growth and change while preserving its heritage and enriching environments that support the university's mission of teaching, research and public service.
 We are stewards of the legacy we have inherited and will leave to others, and we aspire to work collaboratively to create an exceptional and special campus experience through the physical campus environment.
 Campus Planning offers services in campus planning, community and transportation planning, historic preservation, real estate management, and space planning.

-• Bachelor’s degree in Planning, Architecture, Interior Architecture, Public Administration, Industrial Engineering, or a related field: AND
+• Bachelors degree (or higher) in Architecture, Interior Architecture, Planning, or a related field; AND

-• Two years of professional experience in space management analysis such as space utilization studies, organizational analysis, or other related efficiency and research studies; OR space planning, architectural programming, planning, and design issues with public processes.
+• Two years of professional experience in architectural programming, space planning, planning, and design issues with public processes.

-• Demonstrates competence in physical planning, in particular space planning.
+• Demonstrates competence in architectural programming, planning, space planning, and group facilitation.

 • Possesses strong written, oral, and interpersonal communications skills and the ability to work effectively with department and university staff, and non-university professionals.